Albert Derrick (footballer, born 1908)

 Albert Edward Derrick (8 September 1908 – 5 June 1975) was a Welsh professional footballer who made 125 appearances as a forward in the Football League for Newport County.
 He is a member of the club's Hall of Fame.

 Personal life

 Derrick was the father of Albert Derrick Jr, who also played football for Newport County.
+He served in the British Army for seven years, including five on the North-West Frontier.